zitcher/GoogleHashcode2020/README.md

 # Library Problem
 We recognized this problem to be a variation of the NP hard set cover problem.
 We used a version of the greedy appoximation algorithm for set cover to generate our solution and finished top 5%.

-At the time of the competition, I wasn't familiar with metaheuristics and was more familair with approximation algorithms for NP hard problems.
-The higher ranked contestant undoubtedly used metaheuristics to find more optimal solutions.

 # Pizza Problem

 We used dynamic programming to tackle this problem.
 Only 2 rows of the table are necessary for this DP problem (this saves a lot of memory).